Tillerson blasts report of rift with Trump, as president rips 'fake news'

 “There’s never been a consideration in my mind,” Tillerson told reporters, in a previously unscheduled statement.

-The report had said Tillerson even called Trump a “moron” this summer after a meeting at the Pentagon with members of Trump’s national security team and Cabinet officials.
+The report also said Tillerson even called Trump a “moron” this summer after a meeting at the Pentagon with members of Trump’s national security team and Cabinet officials.
 Vice President Pence reportedly got involved at the time to discuss ways to ease tensions.

 Tillerson said Wednesday he would not address “petty” stuff, but said of the president, “He loves this country.
 He puts Americans and America first.
 He’s smart.”